 No plane spotting trip should be without the flightradar24 app installed on your phone or tablet device.
 It shows you air traffic in the skies above you.
 Most importantly, you see how the planes are moving and where they are landing and taking-off.
 This helps you greatly in choosing a location to wait accordingly.

-If you are on the lookout for a particular aircraft and airline, then you may want to take a look at the Arrivals and Departures Schedule at the Toronto Pearson Airport Website.
+If you are on the lookout for a particular aircraft or airline, then you may want to take a look at the the Toronto Pearson Airport Website for:

 This will also help plan your trip to the airport if you are looking for a maximum number of landings and take-off within your limited timeframe.